4 years full-time (plus optional placement year)

 With more than 75 principal investigators and up to 150 researchers from across the physical and life sciences, York research into the biophysical sciences shows impressive depth and range.
 As a student here you will be able to tap into the knowledge and experience of lecturers who belong to this thriving intellectual community.

-All our Natural Sciences MSci degrees have the same course code for your UCAS application.
-To select the Natural Sciences specialising in Mathematical Bioscience pathway, enter the subject option code "BiophSci".
-We will ask you to confirm your pathway if you are invited to interview.
+All our Natural Sciences MSCi degrees have the same course code for your UCAS application.
+To select the Natural Sciences specialising in Biophysical Science pathway, enter the subject option code "BiophSci".

 Natural Sciences specialising in Biophysical Science draws on biology, chemistry, physics and mathematics to produce new ways of thinking about the big challenges in biology.
 You will study core topics across the natural sciences and mathematics, alongside a range of advanced topics.
 You'll take modules totalling 480 credits, covering: